secretGeek/til/powershell/sort.md

 You can sort a file's content by the length of its lines by using:

     cat $file | sort -property Length

+To sort by file date descending (and pick only the top 10):

+	dir | sort lastwritetime -desc | select -f 10